xl-li-5913/CAUNet/README.md

-# CAUNet: Complete Anomaly Utilization Network for Industrial Anomaly Detection
+# Unified Anomaly Utilization Framework for Industrial Visual Defect Detection and Localization

 Official implementation of **CAUNet** for industrial anomaly detection.

-> **Paper**: *CAUNet: Complete Anomaly Utilization Network for Industrial Anomaly Detection*
+> **Paper**: *Unified Anomaly Utilization Framework for Industrial Visual Defect Detection and Localization*
 > **Journal**: *The Visual Computer*

 ---